btbuIntelliSense/A-Reversible-Automatic-Selection-Normalization-RASN-/README.md

 2.``Comparison of conventional normalization methods``: including the source code of ``dense``, ``LSTM``, ``GRU``, ``BiLSTM``, ``BiGRU``, ``attentionLSTM`` and ``attentionGRU``, which are used to compare the performance of the model.

 3.``mapping``: it is used to draw the comparison diagram of normalization method processing results and the display image of data set.

+## Figure
+Corresponding to the illustrations in the paper, including ppt source files and matlab source files.